Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

-The sensitivity curve is computed by dividing the observed standard spectrum by the literature one and then interpolating the result using a spline or a polynomial function~(Fig.~\ref{fig:fluxcal}.
-This can be done with or without any pre-smoothing and/or continuum fitting.
+The sensitivity function is computed by dividing the observed standard spectrum by the literature one and then interpolating the result using a spline or a polynomial function~(Fig.~\ref{fig:fluxcal}).
+This can be done with or without any presmoothing and/or continuum fitting.
+In case of a high-resolution literature standard spectrum~(e.g.\ the ESO X-Shooter standards), the absorption-line profiles should be used as part of the sensitivity computation, while in the case of the standard stars from \citet{1990AJ.....99.1621O}, which removed absorption lines when producing the standard spectra, a smooth continuum of the observed spectrum should be used for computing the sensitivity function.
 Users can also manually supply a sensitivity function as a callable function that accepts a wavelength value and returns the $\log$ of the sensitivity value at that wavelength.
-The sensitivity function does not carry the concept of units; it can be magnitude, flux, or any other appropriate unit (if supplied manually).
+When such a function is provided manually, it is assumed to be in the units of flux per second.